 In 1219, twelve Dominicans arrived in Florence from Bologna, led by Fra’ Giovanni.
-In 1221, they obtained the small church of Santa Maria delle Vigne, so called for the agricultural land that surrounded it.
+In 1221, they obtained the small Church of Santa Maria delle Vigne, so called for the surrounding agricultural land.

-The construction was finished around the middle of the 14th century, but it was consecrated only in 1420, by Pope Martino V.
+The construction was completed around the middle of the 14th century, but the church was consecrated only in 1420, by Pope Martino V.

-Between 1575 and 1577, the Gaddi chapel was built by Giovanni Antonio Dosio.
-A further reorganization took place between 1858 and 1860, by the architect Enrico Romoli.
+Between 1575 and 1577, the Gaddi Chapel (Cappella Gaddi) was built by Giovanni Antonio Dosio.
+A further reorganization of the church took place between 1858 and 1860, and was entrusted to the architect Enrico Romoli.

 Santa Maria Novella was the first basilica where elements of Gothic architecture were used in Florence.
-The interpretation of the style was very original and set an example for a large number of other churches that will follow.
+The interpretation of the style was very original and set an example for a large number of other churches that followed.

-The church is 99.20 meters long, 28.20 wide, while the transept measures a maximum of 61.54 meters.
+The church is 99.20 meters long, and 28.20 meters wide, while the transept measures 61.54 meters.
 The interior is divided into three naves with six large spans that shrink towards the altar.

-The marble façade of Santa Maria Novella is among the most important works of the Florentine Renaissance.
-The first intervention took place around 1350, when the lower part of the façade was covered with white and green marble.
-On this occasion, were made the six tomb arks and the two gothic side portals.
+The marble facade of Santa Maria Novella is among the most important works of the Florentine Renaissance.
+The first intervention took place around 1350, when the lower part of the facade was covered with white and green marble.
+On this occasion, the six tomb arks and the two Gothic side portals were made.

 HOW TO GET THERE

-The church is located about 200 meters from the train station of Santa Maria Novella.
-The nearest bus station is Stazione Santa Caterina, on Lines 13, 14, 17, 22, but this area is a hub for many buses in Florence.
+The Basilica of Santa Maria Novella is located about 200 meters away from the railway station of Santa Maria Novella.
+The nearest bus stop is Stazione Santa Caterina, on the bus Lines 13, 14, 17, 22.